 - Why?
 This system will help us remain competitive in an increasingly digital world

 - Why?
 We will have real-time access to data to help us make faster, better informed decisions

 - Why?
 The new system will help us build the foundation to continue to meet the future needs of our customers

 - Why?
 We may want to integrate additional technologies (customer relationship management, etc.) that we are unable to do with the current system.
 This will put many forms of data into one integrated system

 And a change management bonus: When people understand the why behind what’s happening, they’re more likely to get on board with that change.

 - Be Consistent and Persistent: Don’t be afraid of the follow-up!
 It often took me a few follow-up emails, calls, and texts to hook the journalist with my story idea.
 You’ve probably heard the age-old marketing adage that it takes people seven times to see/hear something before they ACTUALLY understand it.
 The same applies to internal communications.

 - Get Creative: Sometimes this one is easier said than done.
 To combat my bouts of feeling uninspired, I keep an “ideas I wish were mine” folder.
 When I need to find a spark, I look to the folder for an idea I can apply to my specific project and transform it from boring to bright.
 I recommend starting your own folder.
 That way, when you need a creative idea, you have a place to go.

 IT communication doesn’t need to be rocket science (even though the technology may be).
 With a few simple tips to keep your writing simple yet engaging, you’ll find that communicating the complex can become a rewarding challenge.
-And if you need help, Pivot Strategies would love to connect.
-We take complex information and make it consumable for a large audience.
-In short, we create clarity™.
+And if you need help, Pivot Strategies has a team of experts with experience in IT transformations ready to activate.
+Learn more and connect with us.